Ujaas Energy Ltd Directors Report.

 35. MATERIAL CHANGES AND COMMITMENTS

 AFFECTING THE FINANCIAL POSITION OF THE COMPANY

 No material changes and commitments affecting the financial position of the company have occurred between the end of the financial year to which the financial statements relate and the date of this directors report.

-As required by the Sexual Harassment of Woman at Workplace (Prevention, Prohibition & Redressal) Act, 2013.
-The Company has in place an Anti Sexual Harassment Policy in line with the requirements of The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+As required by the Sexual Harassment of Woman at Workplace (Prevention, Prohibition & Redressal) Act, 2013, the Company has in place an Anti-Sexual Harassment Policy in line with the requirements of The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
 An Internal Complaints Committee (ICC) has been set up to redress the Complaint received regarding sexual harassment.
 All Women employee (permanent, temporary, contractual and trainee) are covered under this policy.
-There was no case of sexual harassment reported during the year under review.

-The information pertaining to conservation of energy, technology absorption, foreign exchange earnings and outgo as required under section 134(3)(m) of the companies act 2013, read with rule 8(3) of the companies (Accounts) Rules, 2014 is furnished in
+The information pertaining to conservation of energy, technology absorption, foreign exchange earnings and outgo as required under section 134(3)(m) of the Companies Act 2013, read with rule 8(3) of the Companies (Accounts) Rules, 2014 is furnished in

 The Company has taken adequate insurance cover for all its movable & immovable assets for various types of risks.